AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

 * I do not negotiate for the purchase of the whole DataPredict ecosystem.
 However, I am open for partnerships for game ML consultation businesses with 500 USD per game setup fee, provided that your clients do not have an existing agreement.

+### Definitions

+* Third-Party Consultants are employees that are not employed by the DataPredict Creator but uses DataPredict for consultations.

 ## Licenses

 * [Standard Version](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements/DataPredict%20Libraries%20Licensing%20Agreement.docx)